jcvignoli/lumiere-movies/src/README.txt

 = 4.7 =

-New "coming soon" WordPress filter to display upcoming movies (country and dates as options)
+New "coming soon" WordPress block and filter to display upcoming movies (country and dates filters)

 = 4.6.1 =